sensu/sensu-community-plugins/README.md

-# THIS REPO IS DEPRECIATED
+# SENSU/SENSU-COMMUNITY-PLUGINS IS NOW DEPRECIATED

 # This repo is not currently accepting new feature code or issues not concerning established bug or security issues.